General information on paediatric oncology

 A fatal disease has become curable.

 Until the end of the 1960s, the statement ‘Your child has cancer’ was like to a death sentence, as the average survival rate at that time was less than 20%.
-This unfavourable prognosis has improved significantly over the last 50 years: in industrialised nations, the survival rate for children and young people with cancer is now over 80%.
+This unfavourable prognosis has improved significantly over the last 50–60 years.
+In the last 20 years, great successes have been achieved in the treatment of paediatric malignancies, often in the context of international studies.
+The 15-year survival rates for all malignant diseases are now around 85% [RON2025].
+The therapy could be standardised for many entities and reduced in intensity and thus toxicity.
+Another groundbreaking development was the discovery and subsequent consideration of minimal residual disease (MRD) in risk assessment, which is now used for almost all entities.